WALD

 the Band:

-The concert is documented on a CD released by Trouble in the East Records
+The concert is documented on a CD on Trouble In The East Records.

 die Band